AnaghaBandaru/Image-Processing/README.md

 # Image-Processing
-This repo contains my practice code on the basics of image processing
+This repo contains my practice code for the basics of image processing